Bethany Herron staff portraitBETHANY HERRON

 Some poverty doubtless stems from injustice, and in many cases, exploitation is the majority cause of regional poverty.
 This is most apparent in cultural systems like apartheid, kleptocracy, slavery, feudalism, or caste.
 In other cases, injustice-induced poverty results from negligence rather than malice.
 For instance, medical malpractice or drunk driving could both harm and lead a victim to poverty.
 In another instance, a malformed attempt at private charity or a government policy could harm instead of help, leaving victims in its wake.
 In any event, ending such abuse and providing restitution is the unflinching demand of Lady Justice.

 But even if all humans treat each other fairly, intelligence, cultural inheritance, natural disasters, birth year, location, whether one’s grandparents made good life choices, physical health, and more can play into our ability to prosper.
 In the race of life, not everyone starts from the same line — and that can’t always be attributed to nefarious oppression.
-In other situations, a sorry state results from poor choices despite advantages, such as when the prodigal son squandered his ample inheritance and found himself eating pig slop as his just dessert (Luke 15:11-16).
+In other situations, a sorry state results from poor choices despite advantages, such as when the prodigal son squandered his ample inheritance and found himself eating pig slop as his just desert (Luke 15:11-16).
 Further, even when poor outcomes are due to exploitation (such as child abuse) just restitution of a lost childhood isn’t something that can be reclaimed from the abuser.
 In other words, traditional justice, with its focus on ending oppression, is inadequate to lift all people from poverty and suffering.

 Some propose the solution is “social justice.”
 That is, expanding justice to include equal outcomes — or at least an equal starting line —enforced by law through wealth and income redistribution.
 However, such proposals inevitably concentrate dangerous amounts of power in the hands of a few who arbitrate and “handicap” “runners” based on where they start the race.
 The materialist assumptions of this framework tend to ignore that relationships also matter to one’s life outcomes and satisfaction.
 Indeed, there are very few proposals to redistribute parents and siblings (though Karl Marx promoted eliminating family altogether).